 The most reliable way to measure the influencer marketing campaign performance is to embed a third party tracker in the URL and then shorten it.
-This ensures that all your results are verified by a non-bias service.
+Moreover, this ensures that all your results are verified by a non-biased service.
 In our example, we use UTM parameters and shorten the URL using Bitly.
-For using UTMs you need to have Google Analytics properly integrated with your website.
-In case you use some other analytics tool then you’ll need to embed the tracking system as per your choice of analytics software.
+For using UTMs, you need to have Google Analytics properly integrated with your website.
+In case you use some other analytics tool, then you’ll need to embed the tracking system as per your choice of analytics software.
 For example, Hubspot is UTM compatible but Adobe Marketing Suits we use CID tags and not UTMs.

 As much as I would love to cover the details of this approach, going into too many details would lead us to deviate from the topic.
 You can refer to this guide on how to use UTM trackers.

 Many influencer marketplaces come with an analytics tool included.
-They track clicks, impressions, CTR etc. for each of the influencers and offer a consolidated view of the marketing campaign.
-If you not good with analyzing and recording data from scratch I would recommend using these.
+Additionally, they track clicks, impressions, CTR, etc. for each of the influencers and offer a merged view of the marketing campaign.
+If you are not good at analyzing and recording data from scratch, I would recommend using these.
 Although, it is recommended to have some third party tracking enabled to cross-verify the metrics showed by marketplace analytics.

 If you would like to get a customized influencer report or a full-blown influencer marketing management reach out to us.
 Happy to help. 🙂